What does ‘indexing’ mean?

 How can I get citations indexed faster?

-Our citation-building experts use a few tactics that help to get the citations we create indexed faster by Google.
+Our citation-building experts use a few tactics that help create citations that are indexed faster by Google.
 Here are some that we recommend:

 1. Create a page on your website and add links to all your citations on this page, then submit this page to the ‘Fetch as Google’ service within Google Search Console to prompt them to crawl that page.

 2. Create a post on Reddit or Quora that contains a list of your citations.
-Google crawls these two sites very regularly so they'll find and follow the links to your citations.
+Google regularly crawls these two sites, so they'll find and follow the links to your citations.